stevenferrer/nero/README.md

 ## Assumption

-Every `collection/table` shall always have a surrogate key i.e. `id` column.
+The only assumption that we make is: Every *collection/table* will always have a surrogate key i.e. *id column*.